“To be wounded by the suffering of others is a gift of the Holy Spirit.”

 However, to be wounded by suffering of others is a gift of the Holy Spirit.
 It is a gift because it invites us to collapse the distance caused by alienation.
 In this we receive and give a kind of healing.
 It is a mustard seed that can grow into a mighty shrub giving life to chittering birds.

-And thus begins the work of healing social evil, which twists like a worm in our own consciousness and coils like a chain in the systems of our world.
+In this wounding begins the work of healing social evil, which twists like a worm in our own consciousness and coils like a chain in the systems of our world.